Dmccullor/Credit_Risk_Analysis/README.md

 The <b>BalancedRandomForestClassifier</b> and <b>AdaBoost</b> algorithms were used to employ decision tree techniques to produce a more robust and accurate model.
 <br><br>
 ## Analysis
-When detecting fraud, the most important measurement to pay attention to is not the overall accuracy of the model, but the sensitivity.
-Sensitivity is measured by the recall score and means that a high percentage of the true positives will be identified, even if there are more false positives as a result.
-Let's see how these six algorithms perform with regard to sensitivity.<br><br>
+The recall score will provide the best indicator of the number of high risk cases that are caught.
+Using this figure may label some low risk cases as high risk, but a higher recall score ensures that the highest number of high risk cases are identified.
+<br><br>
 <b>Native Random Oversampling</b>
 <img src="Images/native_oversampling.png"><br>
 High risk recall score of 0.72<br><br>